vkyo23/poEMirt/README.md

 <!-- badges: end -->

-`poEMirt` is an `R` package that implements fast EM item response theory for public opinion data analysis to estimate cross-national latent public opinion over years.
-This package utilizes the Polya-Gamma data augmentation scheme (Polson, Scott & Windle 2013) and exact EM algorithm (Goplerud 2019) for fast computation.
+`poEMirt` is an `R` package that implements fast EM item response theory for cross-national public opinion data to estimate dynamic latent public opinion.
+The model utilizes the Polya-Gamma data augmentation scheme (Polson, Scott & Windle 2013) and exact EM algorithm (Goplerud 2019) for fast computation.
 This package incorporates direct C++ programming and does not depend on ready-made other statistical